Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 If the request came from the VPN appliance (e.g. because the VPN is done via IPSEC with EAP), the server adds "uv" in the Authentication Requirements attribute, which triggers an UV action on the client's side.

-The client triggers the authentication with the discoverable credential with user verification and responds to the server with the authentication data.
+The client triggers the authentication with the Discoverable Credential with user verification and responds to the server with the authentication data.
 The server verifies the signature, sends a success indication, the client acknowledges and the server sends an EAP-Success.

-## Authentication with non-discoverable credentials
+## Authentication with Server-Side Credentials

-In this use case, the FIDO authenticator does not have a discoverable credential for the Relying Party ID.
-Instead, the server has a list of Public Key Identifiers stored for each username.
+In this use case, the FIDO Authenticator does not have a Discoverable Credential for the Relying Party ID.
+Instead, the server has a list of Credential IDs stored for each username.

-After the initial Authentication Request from the server, the client does not have enough data to trigger the FIDO authentication, so it needs additional information.
+After the initial Authentication Request from the server, the client does not have enough data to trigger the FIDO Authentication, so it needs additional information.

 The client then sends an Information Request message with its username.

-The server looks up the username in its database and sends back a list of Public Key Identifiers it has stored for this user with an Information Response message.
+The server looks up the username in its database and sends back a list of Credential IDs it has stored for this user with an Information Response message.

-The client can now trigger the FIDO authentication with this list and responds with an Authentication Response, that includes the Public Key Identifier that was actually used for this FIDO authentication.
+The client can now trigger the FIDO authentication with this list and responds with an Authentication Response, that includes the Credential ID that was actually used for this FIDO authentication.

 The server can now verify the signature and client and server finalize the EAP method.

-## Authentication with non-discoverable credentials and user-specific authentication policies
+## Authentication with Server-Side Credentials and user-specific authentication policies

 In this use case, different users have different authentication policies, i.e. employees are allowed to use silent authentication, but administrators need an authentication with user presence.